Hi, I'm Joshua Fahler

 🌍 Learning experiences informed by global perspective and shaped by cross-cultural teaching and classroom-tested pragmatism.

-🔬 Data-informed L&D initiatives designed and refined through curiosity, clarity, and care, with every phase rooted in purposeful analysis and learner impact.
+🔬 Data-informed L&D initiatives with every phase rooted in purposeful analysis of feedback, assessment data, and learner impact.

 Interactive Learning Modules & Lessons